y-arjun-y/arjunyadav/pages-md/projects.md

 ### <span id="note">Note</span>

-I define a project as anything I am actively building, creating or participating in.
+I define a project as anything I am actively building, creating or participating in (preparing for a project doesn't count, the project must be actively ongoing before it gets logged).
 I don't count my content and schoolwork as projects.
 One-off tasks (such as updating documentation or fixing a small glitch for a previous project) also don't count.

 Any gaps between logs does not mean that I worked on the project in between, any work done for the project will be logged (unless any special circumstance occurs).